vshnunaidu/Company-Analyzer/DEPLOY.md

 1. Go to [railway.app](https://railway.app/) and sign in with GitHub
 2. Click **"New Project"**
 3. Select **"Deploy from GitHub repo"**
-4. Choose your `company-auditor` repository
+4. Choose your `company-analyzer` repository
 5. Railway will detect the Python project

 ### 2.2 Configure Root Directory